 Unmodified media under the Creative Commons Attribution-Share Alike 2.5 and Creative Commons Attribution-Share Alike 3.0 licenses may be included in Apache products, subject to the licenses attribution clauses which may require LICENSE/NOTICE/README changes.
 For any other type of CC-SA licensed work, please contact the Legal PMC.

-Each license in this category requires some degree of reciprocity; this may mean that additional action is warranted in order to minimize the chance that a user of an Apache product will create a derivative work of a reciprocally-licensed portion of an Apache product without being aware of the applicable requirements.
+Each license in this category requires some degree of reciprocity or other restriction on use (e.g., an anti-DRM provision); this may mean that additional action is warranted in order to minimize the chance that a user of an Apache product will create a derivative work of a differently-licensed portion of an Apache product without being aware of the applicable requirements.

 Software under the following licenses may be included in binary form within an Apache product if the inclusion is appropriately labeled: